humera-sys/AdaptiveIQ/README.md

 2. Add your Gemini API key in Kaggle Secrets as "GEMINI_API_KEY"
 3. Run all cells in order
 4. Type any topic and start learning
+Note: Uses Gemini free tier.
+If you hit a 503 or quota error, wait 1-2 minutes and run again.
+The system retries automatically.
 ## Built with

 Google Gemini 2.5 Flash